World Chess Championship 1894: Results

 When the match resumed in Montreal, Steinitz looked in better shape and won the 13th and 14th games.
 Lasker struck back in the 15th and 16th, and Steinitz was unable to compensate for his losses in the middle of the match.
-Hence Lasker won with ten wins, five losses and four draws.
+Hence Lasker won with ten wins, five losses, and four draws.
 Some commentators thought Steinitz's habit of playing "experimental" moves in serious competition was a major factor in his downfall.

 Games

-Game 1: Lasker-Steinitz, 1-0
+Game 1: Lasker–Steinitz, 1–0

-Steinitz played the opening named for him, 3.. d6, with Lasker introducing the novelty with 6.
-Bc4.
-Both players after this points in their turn faced potential attacks, with Steinitz neutralising the immediate threat of the novelty, and Lasker being forced to play defensively after 12..
-Be6, after which the game continued roughly equally until 37..
-Bc7?! which enabled Lasker to win a pawn on move 41.
-Though this placed Lasker in a convincing lead, he failed to capitalise immediately by playing 42.
-Nd3 instead of 42.
-Nc2, which Steinitz described as a move that "wins easily".
+Steinitz played the opening named for him, 3...d6, with Lasker introducing the with 6.Bc4.
+Both players after this points in their turn faced potential attacks, with Steinitz neutralising the immediate threat of the novelty, and Lasker being forced to play defensively after 12...Be6, after which the game continued roughly equally until 37...Bc7 which enabled Lasker to win a pawn on move 41.
+Though this placed Lasker in a convincing lead, he failed to capitalise immediately by playing 42.Nd3 instead of 42.Nc2, which Steinitz described as a move that "wins easily".
 The game was adjourned after move 50, and reconvened the next day at 3 o'clock.
-Steinitz went down the exchange, and made a last-ditch effort to save his position with 53.. d3, which leaves white with the only move Rg1 to play for a win, which Lasker found.
+Steinitz went down the exchange, and made a last-ditch effort to save his position with 53...d3, which leaves White with the only move Rg1 to play for a win, which Lasker found.